-Whilst at Leicester, I was Head of the School of Mathematics and Computer Science from 1999-2002 and at Durham I have twice been Head of Computer Science: from 2003-2006 and for 6 months in 2008 (the Department of Computer Science and the School of Engineering merged in 2009).
-I was Director of Research for the School of Engineering and Computing Sciences from 2011-2014.
+Whilst at Leicester, I was Head of the School of Mathematics and Computer Science from 1999-2002 and at Durham I have twice been Head of Computer Science: from 2003-2006 and for 6 months in 2008.
+I was Director of Research for the School of Engineering and Computing Sciences from 2011-2014 (there was a joint school 2009-2017).
 The School of Engineering and Computing Sciences is no more and, as of 2017, the Department of Computer Science has been reconstituted.
+I became Director of Research in 2019.

-I was a member of the Computer Science and Informatics Panel of HEFCE's Research Excellence Framework (REF).
+I was a member of the Computer Science and Informatics Panel of HEFCE's Research Excellence Framework (REF) in 2014.
 REF is the system for assessing the quality of research in UK higher education institutions (undertaken in 2014) and replaced the Research Assessment Exercise (RAE).

 I have been a member of UK Computing Science Research Committee (UKCRC) since 2002 and was a member of the Executive Committee 2004-2007.
 As of October 2013, I rejoined the Executive Committee before standing down at the end of my term in 2016.
 UKCRC is an expert panel of the Institution of Engineering and Technology (IET) and the British Computing Society (BCS), and aims to promote the vitality, quality and impact of Computing Research in the UK.